Featured

 Novonordisk On Bad News

 It crashed hard.
-Yet another chapter in it's story.
-It's not a company that is going to go away.
-They have sales in the billions of dollars.
+It has had crashes like this before.
+Yet it's not a company that is going to go away.
+They still have sales in the billions of dollars.

-When the dust settles the stock might gain back what it has just lost.
+When the dust settles this stock might gain back what it has just lost.
 Would I be rushing in to play the upside.
-No.
+Short term no but maybe long term.

 It looks like Eli Lilly fell in sympathy.